Last Updated on 17 December, 2020 by Veronica

 The Dixie Truckers Home is the oldest still operating truck stop on Route 66.

 Get ready for tomorrow as you get to Chicago, your endpoint of Route 66.
-You need to take good advantage of tomorrow and the day after tomorrow to see as much as possible.
-So I recommend you go to bed early and wake up pretty early too, well, as usual in the last few days.
+You must take good advantage of tomorrow and the day after tomorrow to see as much as possible.

 As always, if you have any questions, please do not hesitate to contact me!!
 Do you think I should add something?
 Any comment?
-Please tell me !.
-Did you like the post?
+Please tell me Did you like the post?
 Please let us know!
 Your opinion is important to us!

-“Travel is fatal to prejudice, bigotry, and narrow-mindedness”. – Mark Twain
+โTravel is fatal to prejudice, bigotry, and narrow-mindedness.โ โ Mark Twain.

-Route 66 best things to do + Tips
+Route 66 Best Things to Do + Tips

 - Ghost Towns on US Route 66